smendis-scottlogic/rabbitmq-basic-consumer/README.md

 To create a new docker container run

-`docker-compose -p "rabbitmq-poc" up`
+`docker-compose -p "rabbitmq-container" up`

 To restart an existing container

-`docker-compose -p "rabbitmq-poc" start`
+`docker-compose -p "rabbitmq-container" start`

 To stop a container

-`docker-compose -p "rabbitmq-poc" stop`
+`docker-compose -p "rabbitmq-container" stop`

 To destroy an existing container

-`docker-compose -p "rabbitmq-poc" down`
+`docker-compose -p "rabbitmq-container" down`

 ### Management Console